codeass/Exposure-Vidsta/README.md

 <img src="https://github.com/UrbanChrisy/Exposure-Video-Player/blob/master/screenshots/screenshot_1.png" height="640px" width="360px">
 <img src="https://github.com/UrbanChrisy/Exposure-Video-Player/blob/master/screenshots/screenshot_2.png" height="640px" width="360px"> </p>

+#Whats New:
+###-Thumbnaiul View.
+###-Standalone Player - Has its own activity.
+###-Fullscreen Button working.
+###-Fullscreen Button is now able to be disabled.
+###-Autoplay working.
+###-Removed auto hide controls on play.
+Will add in again at later date.
+###-Video listners working.
+Also they have changed from implementing them all, so implementing select listeners you choose.
+###-Layout created, destryoed, paused or resumed listeners are now working.

 #Feature List:
 ####-UI is very similar to what youtube uses as such.